prabhakaran-ramaswamy/osrm-backend/docs/http.md

-## Environment Variables

-### SIGNAL_PARENT_WHEN_READY

-If the SIGNAL_PARENT_WHEN_READY environment variable is set osrm-routed will send the USR1 signal to its parent when it will be running and waiting for requests.
-This could be used to upgrade osrm-routed to a new binary on the fly without any service downtime - no incoming requests will be lost.

-### DISABLE_ACCESS_LOGGING

-If the DISABLE_ACCESS_LOGGING environment variable is set osrm-routed will **not** log any http requests to standard output.
-This can be useful in high traffic setup.

 ## General options

 All OSRM HTTP requests use a common structure.

 The following syntax applies to all services, except as noted.

 ### Requests